dpnpinto/PintoST/patches/readme.md

-# The paches thta are in use at the moment
+# The paches that are in use at the moment
 * Alpha
 * Scrollback-ringbuffer